ministryofjustice/check-financial-eligibility/README.md

 4) Run the rake task `rake replay`: this will read the `tmp/api_payloads.yml` file and replay the original API calls and payloads enabling you to re-create the conditions.

+## Deployment
+Secrets have been stored for each environment using `kubectl create secret`.
+The following secrets are currently in use:

+* sentry-dsn
+* notifications-api-key
+* secret-key-base
+* postgresql-postgres-password (for UAT only, as this environment has a pod running Postgres instead of an RDS instance)